 Even if you were organising a talk which was based around what we might think of as ‘good discourse’, they might still go very wrong.
 Getting these kinds of talks right is very difficult.
 The speaker needs to really know their stuff and be confident and authoritative.
 But it also needs to be engaging.
 They need to be a good performer, take the topic seriously, and have a degree of levity.
 Finding good talkers is hard and good talkers (should) command a high fee for what they do.

 Being talked at is not great RSE

 Crucially, young people are turned off from how RSE is delivered.
 They are bored of powerpoints, demonstrations and being talked at.
-They are tired of being told what the problem is without being given the chance to learn solutions for themselves.
+It’s boring and unhelpful being told what the problem is without being given the chance to learn solutions.
 They are tired of being told what to think and are tired of the simplistic messages of ‘just say no’ or ‘always protect yourself’ or ‘it’s fine to be gay.’

 Think back to your own RSE.
 Did you get talked at?
 Even if you had a good talk, did you also get any opportunity to discuss it?
 Or learn to practice any skills as a result?
 Did you get to talk about your values with others?
 How did it affect you?

 My Talking Sex Ed resource is the ideal way to get started delivering your RSE.